utkaarsh18/React-projects/README.md

-This Repository contains Basic React projects.
+This Repository contains Basic React projects created by me.